xiaohanfu123/OOP-Workshops-Forked-/WS04/readme.md

 To check the output, use a program that can compare text files.
 Search online for such a program for your platform, or use *diff* available on `matrix`.

 > Note: All the code written in workshops and the project must be implemented in the **sdds** namespace, unless instructed otherwise.

+### Custom code submission

+If you have any additional custom code, (i.e. functions, classes etc) that you want to reuse in the workshop save them under a module called Utils (`Utils.cpp and Utils.h`) and submit them with your workshop using the instructions in the "[Submitting Utils Module](#submitting-utils-module)" section.

 # Part 1 - lab (50%)
 ## `CarInventory` Module